SW-CD/MediaHub_OSS/AI/Concept/05_Configuration.md

 -----

-### 5\.
+### 6\.
 Admin User Startup Logic

-The application ensures an administrator account exists on every startup of the `serve` command.
+The application ensures an administrator account exists on every startup of the server.
+This logic is handled by the `UserService`.

 1.  **Check for 'admin' user:** The server queries the `users` table for a user with `username = 'admin'`.
 2.  **Case 1: 'admin' user does NOT exist (First Run)**